sahildhooria/simple-responsive-menu/README.md

-# simple-responsive-menu
+# Simple Responsive Menu
-A simple responsive mobile friendly menu using only CSS with media queries.
+<em>A simple responsive mobile friendly menu using only CSS with media queries.
+Simple responsive menu is created to improve the site load as much as possible.
+It is a very light and easy to implement responsive menu.
+With Google's latest mobile friendly update this simple reponsive menu is very useful. <em>